lunayuehuang/Mse544-CustomVision/README.md

 <img src="./Images/KernelSelectionButton.png" style="height: 100%; width: 100%;"/>

 Now you have an new environment set up for your notebook.
+You can always use this environment to run this code.

 Install the required libraries using pip:
 - Azure Custom Vision client library